What is Permanent Resident status?

 See more information on our website for UC Berkeley Departments considering hiring international faculty or researchers.

-If you are or will be hired at UC Berkeley as faculty or staff, and are considering Permanent Resident status, make an appointment with Mina Kalra, Employment-Based Adviser at (510) 643-4370 or email email@example.com for a consultation.
+If you are or will be hired at UC Berkeley as faculty or staff, and are considering Permanent Resident status, please discuss with your hiring unit and your hiring unit should email BIO's Assistant Director for Employment-Based Services at email@example.com for a consultation.